Formulae in noncommutative Hodge theory: Introduction

-\begin{rmk} Let us comment on the originality of Theorem \ref{thm:main}.
+Let us comment on the originality of Theorem \ref{thm:main}.
 We believe our contribution ranges from `writing down explicit formulae for known structures with uniform sign conventions, as a handy reference' at the low end, to `checking that these structures have certain natural (but slightly tricky-to-prove) compatibilities' at the high end.
-To be precise: \begin{itemize} \item The algebra and module structures on Hochschild homology and cohomology of an $A_\infty$ category, and their Morita invariance, are completely standard.
-Our only contribution is to write down the explicit formulae (some of which have also appeared elsewhere, e.g. \cite{Ganatra2013}), and a proof of Morita invariance adapted to the $A_\infty$ setting. \item The Kodaira-Spencer map is closely related to the Kaledin class, see \cite{Kaledin2007,Lunts2010b}: we are not aware that its Morita invariance has previously been written down. \item We believe that our proof of the Morita invariance of the Getzler-Gauss-Manin connection is new. \item Shklyarov's construction of the higher residue pairing for $\mathsf{dg}${} categories \cite{Shklyarov2013} immediately gives the construction for $A_\infty$ categories, because any $A_\infty$ category is quasi-equivalent to a $\mathsf{dg}${} category via the Yoneda embedding.
-Our main contribution is to establish a compact, chain-level formula for the higher residue pairing in the case of $A_\infty$ categories whose morphism spaces are finite-dimensional on the chain level (Proposition \ref{prop:higherresform}), generalizing Shklyarov's formula \cite[Proposition 2.6]{Shklyarov2013}.
-This formula turns out to be convenient for the intended application to Fukaya categories \cite{Ganatra2015}. \item Using our explicit formula for the higher residue pairing, we establish that it is covariantly constant with respect to the Getzler-Gauss-Manin connection: we believe that this result is also new (a related result was proven by Shklyarov in \cite{Shklyarov2013}, but that was for a different version of Getzler's connection, namely the one in the $u$-direction rather than in the direction of the base). \end{itemize} \end{rmk}
+To be precise: \begin{itemize} \item Our proof of the Morita invariance of the Getzler--Gauss--Manin connection is new. \item Shklyarov's construction of the higher residue pairing for $\mathsf{dg}${} categories \cite{Shklyarov2013} immediately gives the construction for $A_\infty$ categories, because any $A_\infty$ category is quasi-equivalent to a $\mathsf{dg}${} category via the Yoneda embedding.
+On the other hand, for an $A_\infty$ category whose morphism spaces are finite-dimensional on the chain level, work of Costello \cite{Costello2007} and Konstevich--Soibelman \cite{Kontsevich2006a} implies that there should be an explicit formula for the pairing.
+We write down the formula and prove that it is equivalent to Shklyarov's definition (see Proposition \ref{prop:higherresform}).
+Our proof is motivated by Shklyarov's \cite[Proposition 2.6]{Shklyarov2013}. \item Using the explicit formula for the higher residue pairing, we establish that it is covariantly constant with respect to the Getzler--Gauss--Manin connection: we believe that this result is also new (a related result was proven by Shklyarov in \cite{Shklyarov2013}, but that was for a different version of Getzler's connection, namely the one in the $u$-direction rather than in the direction of the base). \end{itemize}